About · Our surgeons

 Oculoplastics (eyelids & tear ducts)

 Specialist surgeons for eyelid function and appearance, including droopy eyelids (ptosis), eyelid malpositions, eyelid lumps and watery eyes relating to lacrimal drainage.
+Care covers functional eyelid assessment (comfort, vision and eye health), a balanced approach to aesthetic concerns and medical safety, and clear post-procedure recovery timelines.
+Read more about oculoplastics.

 Other ophthalmic procedures